Saarschleife: Treetop walk and observation tower

-On July 23, 2016, the Treetop Walk Saarschleife opened to the public with an observation tower soaring above the historically popular vantage point known as "the Cloef."
+On 23 July 2016 the Treetop Walk Saarschleife opened to the public with an observation tower soaring above the historically popular vantage point known as "the Cloef."
 From the observation tower, visitors can see much further than from the Cloef including the Mettlach parish church as well as the power plant at Ensdorf.

 Famous visits

 The Saarschleife is considered the symbol of the Saarland and is frequently the site of visits by heads-of-state, politicians, and celebrities.
-King Friedrich Wilhelm of Prussia visited the observation point at Cloef on September 29, 1856.
-On May 16, 1939, Adolf Hitler also visited the Bend in the Saar and a commemorative plaque of the visit was later removed.
-Oskar Lafontaine and Gerhard Schröder were photographed together during a visit on the August 4, 1997.
-Nearly a decade later, the former presidents of France and Poland Jacques Chirac and Lech Kaczyński met for a three-party summit with Angela Merkel on December 5, 2006.
+King Friedrich Wilhelm of Prussia visited the observation point at Cloef on 29 September 1856.
+On 16 May 1939 Adolf Hitler also visited the Bend in the Saar and a commemorative plaque of the visit was later removed.
+Oskar Lafontaine and Gerhard Schröder were photographed together during a visit on 4 August 1997.
+Nearly a decade later, the former presidents of France and Poland Jacques Chirac and Lech Kaczyński met for a three-party summit with Angela Merkel on 5 December 2006.